triton-inference-server/vllm_backend/docs/llama_multi_lora_tutorial.md

 Now the vLLM has supported multi-lora, which integrated the `Punica` feature and related cuda kernels.
 See this [PR](https://github.com/vllm-project/vllm/pull/1804) for more.
 (2024-01-24 this PR has been merged into the main branch of vLLM)

 The following tutorial demonstrates how to deploy **a LLaMa model** with **multiple loras** on Triton Inference Server using the Triton's [Python-based](https://github.com/triton-inference-server/backend/blob/main/docs/python_based_backends.md#python-based-backends) [vLLM](https://github.com/triton-inference-server/vllm_backend/tree/main) backend.

+> Before you continue reading, it's important to note that all command-line instructions containing `<xx.yy>` in the document cannot be used directly by copying and pasting.
+>
+> `<xx.yy>` represents the Triton version, and you must specify the Triton version you want to use for the bash command to work.

 ## Step 1: Start a docker container for triton-vllm serving